nmeneghetti2/ARI2025_PageRank/README.md

-> If you need to scale the sampled elements, you need to uncomment the following code
+> If you need to scale the sampled elements, you need to uncomment the following code.

 ``` python
 ## TODO If you want to do Scaling, you need the following code